-Truckee Donner PUD is replacing your existing electric meter with an industry-standard meter with improved performance.
+The Truckee Donner Public Utility District is replacing your existing meter with an industry-standard meter with improved performance.
 The current meters are reaching the end of their useful life and will be replaced with industry-standard Advanced Metering Infrastructure (AMI) electric meters, which are the most efficient and cost-effective electric meters available today.

-This project starts in April 2018 and will conclude by the end of 2019.
-You will be notified when your meter is scheduled to be replaced and you will only be without power for a short time
+This project has begun and will conclude by the end of 2019.
+You will be notified when your meter is scheduled to be replaced and only be without power for a short time.

-Did you know the TDPUD has requirements for homeowners who choose to surround their meter panel with a decorative enclosure or recess their meter panel in a wall?
-Following these requirements will ensure that the enclosure has the proper clearance to TDPUD's meter and that TDPUD can safely service and read the meter.
-Decorative enclosure and recessed enclosure requirements are available in PDF form on the District website at www.tdpud.org/departments/electric/construction-standards. (specifically pages 5 & 6)
+The Truckee Donner Public Utility District has requirements for homeowners who choose to surround their meter panel with a decorative enclosure or recess their meter panel in a wall.
+Following these requirements will ensure that the enclosure has the proper clearance to the TDPUD's meter and can be safely read and serviced by District staff.
+Refer to pages 5 & 6 of the Electric Construction Standards for Decorative enclosure and recessed enclosure requirements.